-First, it is important to define the terms instructional design and instructional designer.
+First, it is important to define the terms in question here.
 By definition, instructional design is the systematic development of instructional specifications relying on learning and instructional theory with the aim of producing high-quality instruction.
 Instructional designers are the people who do this work.
 While instructional designers are not necessarily people who develop learning management systems, today, nearly all instructional design involves some digital application.
 Among other key tasks instructional designers: 1.)
 Work with subject experts to identify what students need to learn; 2.)
 Develop objectives and ensure that course content responds to core learning outcomes; 3.)
 Revise and rewrite content to ensure is meets learning outcomes; 4.)
 Structure content and activities for students; 5.)
-Create media to support such learning (e.g., elearning modules, videos etc.); 6.)
-Develop appropriate assessments tools; and 7.)
+Create media to support such learning (e.g., e-learning modules, videos, etc.); 6.)
+Develop appropriate assessments tools, and 7.)
 Adapt instructional materials created for one format to another format (usually this is adapting materials from face-to-face to e-learning).

 Steps to Become an Instructional Designer

 The first step is to choose a focus (e.g., education or training).
 As eLearning becomes more widespread, subfields are also emerging.
 As a result, you should decide in advance if your focus will be K-12 education, virtual schools, or higher education.
 Likewise, you may choose to focus on eLearning for a specific sector (e.g., retail, service or finance).

 Step 2: Understand Instructional Design’s Models and Theories

 eLearning is a relatively new field but design is not.
 There are many models and theories that instructional designers rely on to build effective content for courses and training sessions.
 Common models include the Kirkpatrick model, backward design, and ADDIE.